Protein quinary structure: In-cell NMR and quinary structure

 Other in-cell NMR experiments showed that single amino acid changes of surface residues could be used to consistently modulate the tumbling of three different proteins inside bacterial cells.
 Charged and hydrophobic residues were shown to have the largest impact in protein intracellular mobility.
 In particular, more negatively charged proteins would tumble faster in comparison with near-null or positively charged proteins.
 In contrast, the presence of many hydrophobic residues in the protein surface would slow down protein intracellular tumbling.
 Protein dipole moment, a measure of charge separation across the protein, was shown to have a significant contribution to protein mobility, where high dipole moments would correlate with slower tumbling.
+This interpretation is most straightforward for proteins considered at or near their isoelectric point; care must be exercised at other pH values, since once the protein bears a net charge, the dipole moment becomes non-unique and dependent on the coordinate system used to define the structure.